ValeGendre/ProgParaTP/README.md

 How to run the program ?
 ------------------------
-// in order to remove the old Makefile if any changes was done and to make a new one
+In order to remove the old Makefile if any changes was done and to make a new one :

 $ make clean main

-// to run the program with number_of_threads an int representing the number of threads to use and filename the name of the file containing the intervals
+To run the program with number_of_threads an int representing the number of threads to use and filename the name of the file containing the intervals

-// the intervals file must contain one interval by line, an interval is two integer which can be very large numbers on a line and with a space between the lower bound and the upper bound.
+The intervals file must contain one interval by line, an interval is two integer which can be very large numbers on a line and with a space between the lower bound and the upper bound :

 $ ./main number_of_threads filename